kaltekco/KaltekPDF/README.md

 # PDF
-API to generate PDF document decoupling implemenation.
-Example implemenation using SkiaSharp
+API to generate PDF document.
+Rendering implemenation is decoupled.
+Example implemenation using SkiaSharp.